-A numerical, finite-difference model has been developed to simulate the dye transfer thermal printing process.
-This model has been used previously for calculating the amount and depth of the dye diffusion into a receiver.
-The simulation incorporates the multiple layers of the head/media interface and uses finite-difference techniques to calculate the temperature and mass distributions.
-Surface boundary conditions have been determined from experimental printhead temperature data.
-This allows different pulse modulation heating schemes to be used in the analysis.
+A numerical, finite-difference model has been developed to simulate the dye-transfer thermal printing process.
+This model was used previously for calculating the amount and depth of the dye diffusion going into a receiver and for estimating the printing line times required for the dye transfer processes.
+The simulation incorporates the multiple layers of the head/media interface and uses finite-difference techniques to calculate temperature and mass distributions.
+Surface-boundary conditions have been determined from experimental printhead temperature data.
 The concentration dependence of the diffusivity is taken into account, and this leads to a nonlinear governing equation.

 As one increases the amount of power delivered by the thermal head, larger quantities of dye will be transferred into the receiver.
 In a similar fashion, any changes to the dimensionality and/or thermal properties of the materials comprising the donor and receiver will affect the temperature distribution.
 This, in turn, will cause the amount of dye transfer to change.
-These changes have been investigated, and the predicted amounts have been calculated for dve transfer.
-Comparing the amount of calculated dye transfer to that calculated from known operating conditions, one is able to predict the amount of time required for an equivalent transfer to occur.
-The effects of head power, donor thickness, solubility, and dye concentration have been investigated.
-Predictions of linetime have been made for each of the parametric changes, as well as an overall "best case" scenario.
+These changes have been investigated, and the predicted amounts have been calculated for dye transfer.
+Comparing the amount of calculated dye transfer from known operating conditions, one is able to predict the amount of time required for an equivalent transfer to occur.
+The efficiency of heat transfer for a typical thermal resistive head is low (~15%).
+Producing a more efficient printhead will enable equivalent quantities of heat to be transferred at lower applied voltage levels.
+At the same voltage levels, larger amounts of heat transfer will result in faster printing speeds.
+Situations are analyzed for current thermal printer materials, and predictions are made for reduced printing time requirements.